Real Estate Witch

 Why should you trust us?

-We tested out HomeLight’s home value estimator over 7 days to complete our review.
+We tested out HomeLight’s home value estimator over seven days to complete our review.
 We also compared the numbers to other popular home value websites and created our own home valuations on properties in multiple markets.

 Based on our findings, HomeLight can provide you with a quick ballpark estimate of a home’s value, but not much else.
 Every home value estimator we tested (including HomeLight’s) was off by thousands of dollars.